 The Partnership recognizes interest and penalties related to uncertain tax positions in income tax expense.
-The tax years 2004 through 2008 currently remain open to examination by the major tax jurisdiction to which the Partnership is subject.
+As of December 31, 2009 and 2008, the Partnership did not have any material accrued interest and penalties relating to income taxes.
+The tax years 2005 through 2009 currently remain open to examination by the major tax jurisdictions to which the Partnership is subject to.